Downton Abbey premiered in 2010. It went on to become a global hit, finding audiences in over 220 territories.

 Julian Fellowes’s Modern Romanticism

 Many critics have tried to figure out the secret behind Downton Abbey’s success.
 The explanation is easy.
-It is Julian Fellowes’s masterful execution of modern romanticism for the screen that is the underlying reason behind the success.
+It's Julian Fellowes’s masterful execution of modern romanticism for the screen that's the underlying reason behind the success.
 There is something universal inside everyone that is attracted to true romance and optimism.
 Uplifting entertainment helps us cope with today’s modern world.